XiuyeXYE/JSObjectOriented/README.md

     ClassA::f1
     ClassA::f2

-## 3.Extends super class and using "this.base" (called like calling super class)
+## 3.Extends super class and using "this.base" (called like calling super class[only up one level available])

 	function ClassB(b){
         this.base(b);